pfunks/TCTest/test_faq.md

 ## What happens if my email or phone number changes?

 Currently there is no way to change the email or phone number that is linked to your account.
-Once your account is created though, you can continue to use it even if the email or phone number that is linked to the account has changed.
+Though once your account is created, you can continue to use it even if the email or phone number that is linked to the account has changed.

 ## Can I delete or deactivate my account?